tomaslibal/ua-detection/README.md

 The program can work with ascii (8-bit) encoded data of the following format:

 1. one entry per line terminated by a new line character
-2. each entry has a one word label separated by a tab character from the user-agent string following the label
+2. each entry has two columns separated by a tab character: first colum is the label (or multiple labels separated by comma) and the second column is the user-agent string

 A user-agent string with a class "mobile" would look like this:

     mobile  Mozilla/5.0 (Linux; U; Android 4.0; en-us) AppleWebKit/533.1 (KHTML, like Gecko) Version/4.0 Mobile Safari/533.1

+Example with multiple labels:

+    mobile,android,safari Mozilla/5.0 (Linux; U; Android 4.0; en-us) AppleWebKit/533.1 (KHTML, like Gecko) Version/4.0 Mobile Safari/533.1

 See the [example](/data_in.txt)